Trepix/roman-numerals-kata/README.md

 Roman To Decimal
 ================

-## Problem description
+## Introduction (Step 0)

-Write a function to convert from Roman Numerals to decimal numerals.
+**The main focus of this kata is to write a function to convert from Roman Numerals to Decimal Numerals.**

 Roman numerals use combinations of letters from the Latin alphabet to signify values.
-This is the conversion value table:
+This is the conversion values table:

 | Symbol  | Value    |
 | ------- | -------- |